tt1pjm/pinetime-rust-riot/rust/app/src/README.md

 This is the Rust application that runs on top of RIOT OS.

-TODO: The application is compiled as a Rust library `libmyapp.rlib`, which is injected into the RIOT OS build.
+TODO: The application is compiled as a Rust Static Library `libmyapp.lib`, which is injected into the RIOT OS build by `scripts/build-app.sh`

 [`lib.rs`](lib.rs): Main library module.
 Contains `rust_main()` and the panic handler.
 Imports the modules below via the `mod` directive.

-[`watch_face.rs`](watch_face.rs): Watch Face in Rust with LittlevGL
+[`watch_face.rs`](watch_face.rs): Watch Face in Rust with LVGL

 [`watch_face.md`](watch_face.md): Article on porting Watch Face from C to Rust